Last Minute Deer Rifle Sight-In Tips

 Look for Wheeler screwdriver kits

 If your scope is on straight, the reticle should be 100% level with the rifle.
 Check this!
 I was working behind a gun counter many years ago and a guy came in saying his gun wouldn’t sight in.
 A lot of investigating led me to finding out his crosshairs were not level with the rifle, but the scope was.
 If that happens to you, you’re done.
 It’s new scope time.
 It doesn’t happen much, but it can happen and is now usually covered by a warranty.
 Not much it’ll do you in the field, though.
-A scope level tool will tell you if it is a scope issue or a mounting issue.
-If it’s a once-in-a-lifetime hunt, I’d sure carry a level tool and a spare scope just in case.
+A scope will tell you if it is a scope issue or a mounting issue.
+If it’s a once-in-a-lifetime hunt, I’d sure carry a and a spare scope just in case.
 Crack-addicted elephants don’t care if they break the soccer ball.

 Check out leveling tools